Will Forrester: Bolton Wanderers

-On 4 July 2023, Bolton Wanderers announced that Forrester had joined the club on a three-year deal for an undisclosed fee.
+On 4 July 2023, Bolton Wanderers announced that Forrester had joined the club on a three-year deal for an undisclosed fee (reported to be £250,000).
 He enjoyed a run in the first XI after Gethin Jones departed on international duty, earning plaudits for his performances, before he was sidelined with a hamstring injury in January.
 He was an unused substitute in the 2024 League One play-off final defeat to Oxford United.

 Forrester suffered a fall at home in August 2024, breaking his toe and dislocating another, which left him sidelined for some weeks.
 He considered leaving the club in the January transfer window as he was not a regular starter until manager Ian Evatt was replaced by Steven Schumacher.
 At that point, he enjoyed a run of games following an injury to Ricardo Santos.
 He was named Bolton's Player of the Month for February.

 Barnsley were reported to have targeted Forrester during the 2025 summer window, and they maintained their interest despite missing out on a deadline day deal.
 He missed the start of the 2025–26 season with a long-term hamstring injury.
+He returned to fitness in November, though was told to "join the queue" by Schumacher as the defence was looking strong with the team near the top of the table.

+Leyton Orient

+On 7 January 2026, Forrester joined League One club Leyton Orient on a two-and-a-half-year deal for an undisclosed fee.
+Orient head coach Richie Wellens said that "he will bring a new dimension to our defence" because he was a "progressive passer who can help start attacks from deep".
+He was named club captain following the departure of Omar Beckles.
+He played 17 games in the second half of the 2025–26 season, and then lost the captaincy to new signing Isaac Hayden.

 Style of play

-Forrester is a versatile defender and is equally adept at playing as a centre-back, left-back, or right-back.
+Forrester is a versatile defender and plays as a centre-back, left-back, or right-back.